12 places to get a Christmas tree in Toronto

 This popular Toronto fan-favourite sells soft serve and other cold treats most of the year, but winter arrives, it converts to a full Christmas tree extravaganza.
 Situated on the Queensway, Tom's has various sizes and shapes for your holiday pleasure.

-It might sound strange to say you're going to the beach to buy a tree, but this is actually a beautiful plant nursery in Toronto's Port Lands.
+It might sound strange to say you're going to the beach to buy a tree, but this is actually a beautiful plant nursery in the Port Lands.
 The wonderful staff here can help you pick out the perfect tree, under which you can store all your presents.

 Join the conversation Load comments